santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Analytics/TSGs/Scope-jobs-fails-with-unauthorized.md

 # Quick overview
-Recently we have a few members from Microsoft Bing team running some **Scope** project on ADF to ADLA and have been experiencing "no permission and or unauthorized permission.
+Recently we have members from Microsoft Bing team running some **Scope** projects on ADF to ADLA and have been experiencing "no permission and or unauthorized permission".
-Usually this will happen

-## Error code
+## Sample of error code
 ### Unauthorized error code

 ![image.png](/.attachments/image-ce390a8b-abd4-40a7-9c02-519625ac32ab.png)